Melanoma Prevention – Protect Your Skin

 Knowing what to look for is important and the ABCDE’s of Melanoma are a great guide.
 Don’t hesitate to consult a dermatologist with any new skin growth or abnormality.
 Early detection is key to melanoma prevention and treatment.

-At Vive Medical Weight Loss and Aesthetics, we offer a complete line of cosmetic skin care products and services including sunscreens, which are a necessity in the prevention against melanoma.
+At Vive Aesthetics and Wellness, we offer a complete line of cosmetic skin care products and services including sunscreens, which are a necessity in the prevention against melanoma.
 Our medical esthetician can create a customized skin care regimen perfect for you.